sendbird/sendbird-platform-sdk-java/docs/BotInterfaceApi.md

 <a name="updateBotById"></a>
 # **updateBotById**
-> UpdateBotByIdResponse updateBotById(botUserid, apiToken, updateBotByIdData)
+> UpdateBotByIdResponse updateBotById(apiToken, botUserid, updateBotByIdData)

 Update a bot